The practical examination is comprised of six components taken over two days:

 The examiners decide whether or not the candidate has passed this phase and inform him/her at the time.
 If it is a fail, they provide constructive feedback.
 Two attempts at this phase are permitted per diet.
 Only those who pass can proceed to the phase 2 OSPE session.

-The OSPE examination will take place at one location.
+The OSPE examination will take place at one location (usually the college).

-The OSPE tests knowledge, skills and attitudes across the eleven major autopsy pathology scenarios of:
+The OSPE tests knowledge, skills and attitudes in various scenarios.
+Most are written responses and two are face:face sections.
+These are across eleven major autopsy pathology scenarios used variably, comprising:

-- Sudden death in the community (including sudden cardiac death)
+- Sudden death in the community (including sudden cardiac/equivalent death)

 - Peri-operative death